arkaragian/Solution.nvim/README.md

 sln.setup(config)
 ```

+## Current State
+The plugin is still in early alpha stage and the design will be breaking frequently.

 ## Ideas for future implementation
 Below are listed ideas of what the plugin could do.
 Not in order of priority.
 - [ ] Support for executing the project inside nvim